 Drawing the Figure

-This class will provide you with an introduction to drawing from the model.
+This class will provide you with an introduction to drawing the figure.
 Emphasis will be given to seeing and understanding proportion, gesture and light and shadow.
-You will learn to describe the direction of the light, and the complexion of the model.
+You will learn to describe the direction of the light, and complexion.
 We will work with charcoal and then move to red and white chalks used in conjunction with colored paper.
 The instructor will demonstrate each new media as they are introduced.
 All levels of students will benefit from the stress on fundamentals of drawing the human figure.

 What you will learn:

 The observation and understanding of gesture in all aspects of the figure

 Learning to see the direction of light in terms of light and shadow patterns